 About Dr. Frank Röhling

-He has worked in several offices around the network and has gained additional antitrust experience working in the legal department at Nestlé’s headquarters and as a trainee in other law firms and competition authorities.
+Frank has worked in several offices around the network and has gained additional antitrust experience working in-house and as a trainee in other law firms and competition authorities.

 Frank's clients value his calm professionalism and practical approach when handling what can sometimes be complex and demanding situations.

-He has built significant sectoral experience through transactions and compliance matters across a number of industries.
-Recent client work includes several high-profile matters in the media and digital economy sectors.
-He complements his client work by publishing articles and is a frequent speaker at various conferences, including the IBA and ABA.
-Furthermore, he regularly advises clients under foreign investment rules before the German Federal Ministry of Economics and also abroad.
+He has built significant sectoral experience through transactions and compliance matters across several industries.
+Recent client work includes high-profile matters in the TMT, Life Science and construction sectors.
+He complements his client work by publishing articles and is a frequent speaker at various conferences, including the ABA.
+Furthermore, he regularly advises clients under foreign investment rules before the German Federal Ministry of Economic Affairs and Climate Action and also abroad.

-- Advising Axel Springer on two highly complex phase 2 mergers, including negotiations of remedies, and on the merger of two leading online real estate portals (Immonet and Immowelt), one of the few cases where merger approval was granted in phase 1 for a three-to-two merger.
+- A German media house on two highly complex phase 2 mergers, including negotiations of remedies, and on the merger of two leading online real estate portals (Immonet and Immowelt), one of the few cases where merger approval was granted in phase 1 for a three-to-two merger.

 - Universities of Saarbrücken (Germany), Westminster (UK) and Montpellier (France)

 - Doctor of laws degree (Dr iur) for his thesis on European merger control law